audacity/audacity/README.txt

   https://www.audacityteam.org/download/source

+The Audacity source code is located in all the locations within the source tree except for lib-src.

 Audacity is built upon other free libraries; some of these libraries may have come with Audacity in the lib-src directory.
 Others you are expected to install first if you want Audacity to have certain capabilities.
 Most of these libraries